blumoestit/R_Projects/README.md

 * [k-means Cluster Analysis Salary Potential](https://github.com/blumoestit/R_Projects/tree/master/2.%20k-means%20Cluster%20Analysis%20Salary%20Potential) - a comparison of the recommendations from three different methods for determining the optimal number of clusters, application a k-means clustering analysis, and visualization the results.

 * [Cluster Analysis Bundestagswahl Berlin](https://github.com/blumoestit/R_Projects/tree/master/3.%20Cluster%20Analysis%20Bundestagswahl%20Berlin) - defines groups of polling stations based on the predominance of political preferences of inhabitants in Berlin-Pankow district, from federal election results in 2017.

+### Shiny App

+* [Personality Survey in Shiny App](https://blumoestit.shinyapps.io/Personality_Survey_demo-2/) - (link to the demo) a complete personality survey built in a *shinydashboard*.
+The survey is based on the HEXACO Personality Inventory-Revised (HEXACO-PI-R) which will be expanded by the finametrica questionnaire.
+The survey is in German and serves as the basis for a study from the financial sector.
+The responds are saved in a Google speadsheet.